timlindeberg/tlang/documentation/7_Operators.md

 ```
 ### Or
 The or operator, `||`, accepts two boolean conditions and returns true if they're both true.
+The operator is short circuiting, meaning that if the first argument is true, the second argument
+won't get evaluated.
 ```tlang
 false || false // false
 false || true // true